Divyanshu8770/HMS/HMS/README.md

 1. On some mobiles devices (iPhone, iPad) assigning rooms to patients is not working because mobile browsers doesn’t interpret the double-click.
 Also, the user can’t enter the patient's page because of the same reason.
 However, on LG mobile devices this feature works.

 # License
-Free to use, copy and distribute. :money_with_wings:
+Free to use, copy and distribute. 💸: